robinkiplangat/deliberate_practice/Planning.md

 * wk7 **Week 3 of June**:
     -   K Nearest Neighbors
-    -   19 Decision Trees
+    -   Decision Trees
     -   Random Forests
-- [ ]  wrap up by reviewing wk7 in a blog post
+- ✅  wrap up by reviewing wk7 in a blog post

 * wk8 **Week 4 of June**:
     -   Support Vector Machines
-- [ ]  wrap up by reviewing wk8 in a blog post
+- ✅  wrap up by reviewing wk8 in a blog post

 * wk9 **Week 1 of July**:
+    -   Natural Language Processing
 - [ ]  wrap up by reviewing wk9 in a blog post

 * wk10 **Week 2 of July**: